powellrhys/powellrhys-iac/README.md

 - `template-lint-yaml` - used to lint yaml code
 - `template-run-bdd-tests` - used to run bdd tests using behave
 - `template-run-pytests` - used to run python pytests
-- `template-restart-appservice` - restart an azure app service
+- `template-restart-appservice` - used to restart an azure app service

 ## Terraform Modules